shardus/website-docs.shardus.com/pages/docs/examples/coin-app-template.md

 }
 ```

-## Setup Configuration
+## Set Up Configuration

-In your app's root directory, create a `config.json` file where our shardus [configuration parameters](../api/configuration/README) will go:
+In your app's root directory, create a `config.json` file where our Shardus [configuration parameters](../api/configuration/README) will go:

 ```sh
 touch config.json
 ```

-Paste the following code into `config.json`
+Put the following code into `config.json`.

 <Callout emoji="⚠️" type="warning">